lrr-capital/lrr-capital/about.md

 ## Stephen J. Lowe

 Stephen is a junior at Northwestern University studying cognitive science.
-He is originally from Overland Park, KS.
+He is originally from Overland Park, KS, a suburb of Kansas City.

 ## Wasim I. Rahaman